 What does the assessment involve?

-Once eligibility criteria is established, the service begins with an allied health-led (physiotherapist, occupational therapist and/or Whanau Ora navigator) assessment encompassing an engagement session and validated subjective and objective screening tools including red flag screening for symptoms that need urgent medical attention.
+Once eligibility is confirmed, the service begins with an allied health-led (physiotherapist, occupational therapist and/or Whanau Ora navigator) assessment encompassing an engagement session and validated subjective and objective screening tools, including red flag screening for symptoms that need urgent medical attention.
 This leads into an interdisciplinary team review and decision-making process (including spinal specialists) for the client to follow either a surgical or non-surgical pathway to return to independence.
 The person who does this assesment becomes the clients Navigator, and journeys with them through the pathway as their key point of contact.

 Who is involved in the program itself?

-Input is individualised to client needs and findings on initial and ongoing assessment, and can include input from specialists/surgeons, GPs, physiotherapists, occupational therapists, vocational support, psychologists, pharmacists, traditional Māori health providrs, counsellors, social workers, dieticians and cultural and community support workers/advisors.
+Input is individualised to client needs and findings on initial and ongoing assessment, and can include input from specialists/surgeons, physiotherapists, occupational therapists, vocational support, psychologists, pharmacists, traditional Māori health providrs, counsellors, social workers, dieticians and cultural and community support workers/advisors.
 The clients GP or primary health care provider is kept in the loop if this is consented to.

 The program length will vary and be dependent on outcomes.

 Who can refer to this program?

 Referrals can come from primary care, specialists and surgeons, and Maori and Pacifica healthcare organisations.
-Referrals are accepted through our e-portal or email.
+Referrals are accepted from health professionals through our e-portal or email.
 Additionally, members of the public can contact us on 0800 GOGETACTIVE to make enquiries about their eligibility.

 How can I find out more details?

 Please contact ECPAdmin@activeplus.co.nz and we will be happy to answer your queries and provide further information.
 Active+ has a number of sites within the Waikato DHB and Bay of Plenty DHB catchment areas, for ease of access to this program for all clients.
 You can also fill in the contact form below to ask us to be in contact with you or your client.

 Keeping your body & mind A+